LapisPhoenix/Blog/input/Welcome.md

 This is the first post to my new blog!
 Welcome users!
 Here is some information about what to expect from this blog.

-1. Computer Science
+## Computer Science
-- I will be posting about computer science topics, including programming, algorithms, and data structures.
-- I will also be posting about computer science news and events.
+I will be posting about computer science topics, including programming, algorithms, and data structures, I will also be posting about computer science news and events.

-2. Personal
+## Personal
-- I will be posting about new things I learn and new experiences I have.
-- I will also be posting about my personal life and things I find interesting.
+I will be posting about new things I learn and new experiences I have, I will also be posting about my personal life and things I find interesting.

+## Conclusion

 Thanks really all!
 I hope you enjoy my blog, all source code is available on [GitHub](https://github.com/LapisPhoenix/Blog)!